UTSA vs. North Texas NCAA Football Odds, Plays and Insights | November 27, 2021

 North Texas Stats and Trends

-- The Mean Green have an against the spread record of 3-3 in their six games when underdogs by 10.5 points or more this year.
+- This season, the Mean Green have an ATS record of 3-3 in their six games as an underdog of 10.5 points or more.

-- North Texas' games this year have hit the over on three of 10 set point totals (30%).
+- North Texas' games this year have hit the over in 30% of its opportunities (three times in 10 games with a set point total).

 - North Texas is 5-1 against the spread and 4-3 overall in games when it scores more than 20.1 points.

-- In games that North Texas piles up over 336 yards, the team is 5-2 against the spread and 4-4 overall.
+- North Texas is 5-2 against the spread and 4-4 overall when the team piles up over 336.0 yards.

-- This season the Mean Green have 14 turnovers, seven fewer than the Roadrunners have takeaways (21).
+- This year the Mean Green have 14 turnovers, seven fewer than the Roadrunners have takeaways (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.